Reader 1st person POV

 “I did suggest that, but they just want us back as soon as possible so they can calm everyone down.”

 I guess that makes a little sense, as watching another car pull out of the building might cause the fans to suspect the worst.
 They could even believe that I kidnapped the two band members instead of saving them.
+Well, that and there was absolutely no reason for their company to trust me with two of their idols that much.

 “Okay, but one of you lend me a mask or something.
 I’m not going in there with a death wish.”